Run surveys. Get insights. Unlock growth.

 Try our free CES survey template ⤵️

 It identifies areas where you can streamline processes and reduce friction in the customer journey.
-CES is typically measured through surveys that ask customers to rate the ease of their experience on a scale from 1 to 5.
+CES is typically measured with surveys that ask customers to rate the ease of their experience on a scale from 1 to 5.

 Customer Lifetime Value (CLV)